 For the 2015 festival, more than 300 landscape architects and designers, located worldwide, threw their trowels in the ring in the hope that their proposal would be one of 24 selected for installation in an assigned 700-square-foot plot.

 From its beginning in 1992, the festival’s stated reason for being was to breathe new life and energy into garden artistry.
 Each year presented a different theme.
-The theme for 2015: Collector’s Gardens.
+This year’s theme: Collector’s Gardens.

-To collect is to become enamored with a certain genre and gather examples of them together.
+To collect is to fall in love with a certain genre and gather examples of them.
 Collectors seek out what is precious to them – rare, unique, diverse, original – amassing their treasures together.
 So it can be within the world of plants.

 The Garden of 101 Pelargonium’s paid tribute to the diversity of flowers, fragrances, leaf shapes, textures and colors within the pelargonium family.
 Each in its own labeled barrel, I wandered past Bird Dancer, Purple gypsy, Meadowside Midnight and 98 others, sinking my nose into the aptly named Cola Bottles and Chocolate Peppermint.